Deleting evidence vs protecting yourself — what's legal and what's not

 The instinct to delete is understandable.
 It is also one of the fastest ways to turn a difficult situation into a worse one.

-Spoliation of evidence — what courts call destroying or altering material relevant to a legal proceeding — is treated seriously.
+Spoliation of evidence, which is what courts call destroying or altering material relevant to a legal proceeding, is treated seriously.
 The consequences: adverse inference instructions where the judge tells the jury they can assume the deleted content was harmful to you, sanctions against your legal position, in some cases criminal exposure.
 The content of what you deleted stops being the issue.
 The act of deleting it becomes the issue.

 When the duty to preserve begins